katxeus/civic-participation-network/README.md

 ## Participation Wiki
 Besides news, articles and research, the citizen participation network as a platform, will feature a wiki to help complement other sources of civic literacy.
 And ask me anything expositions.

+## Global Participation Chapters
+Facilitate the creation and moderation of Global civic participation chapters that adapt uniquely to different global locales